OWASP/www-chapter-cotonou/tab_past_events.md

 tags: Cotonou
 ---

-JINF-CTF is a free computer security problem solving competition organized by EMES Sarl for computer science students in Benin on the occasion of the computer science day organized by IFRI.
+JINF-CTF was a free computer security problem solving competition organized the last 10/02/2023 by EMES Sarl for computer science students in Benin on the occasion of the computer science day organized by IFRI.
+It was an opportunity to introduce some web vulnerabilities such as IDOR and XXE

 <h5>Speakers</h5>